 Mulching Tip: It’s also totally ok to put fertilizer on top of the mulch after the mulch is placed.
 Most granular organic fertilizers are dark brown and will blend in aesthetically, and are also mostly designed to be applied on top, as a a “top-dressing”.

-9. Place mulch on top of bare soil, but not right up against trees
+9. Place mulch on bare soil (but not right up against trees/shrubs)

 Now it’s time to get mulching!

 Should mulch touch plants?
 Mulch can touch annual plants (like veggies) and herbaceous perennials (like flowers that come up fresh from the roots every spring), but mulch should never touch woody plants with bark, including trees.